charles-e/wa11yg8r.org/Accounts.md

 ```
 Owner: Stake11111111111111111111111111111111111111
 ```
-The "owner" is the Stake program which governs all the rules and activities sketched out in this document.
+The "owner" is the Stake program that governs all the staking-related rules and activities sketched out in this document.

 ### Accounts Galore!